5/14/2025

 Brian Meredith

 Hey, thanks.
 Morning, Gordy.
-A couple of ones here.
-First, just want to follow up on Pablo's questions.
-On the margin outlook, when should we expect some of these additional IPO expenses to start to hit just because as I look at the guidance, you obviously margined in the first quarter or kind of higher the winter guidance ranges?
+A couple ones here.
+First, just wanted to follow up on Pablo's questions.
+On the margin outlook, when should we expect some of these additional IPO expenses to start to hit?
+Just because as I look at the guidance, you're obviously margins in the first quarter are kind of higher than when your guidance range is.

 speaker